ayaZaky/Tic-Tac-Toe-Game/README.md

 2. Click on any empty cell to make a move
 3. The game will automatically detect wins or draws
 4. After a game ends, you can choose to replay or return to the home page

-## Game Rules

-- Players take turns placing their mark (X or O) on the board
-- The first player to get three of their marks in a row (horizontally, vertically, or diagonally) wins
-- If all cells are filled and no player has won, the game ends in a draw

-## Database

-The application uses Entity Framework Core with SQL Server.
-Migrations are automatically applied at startup.